raydot/udemy-understanding-ts/README.md

 A walk through how to build a basic (but not simple!) ~400 line drag and drop project management interface using everything we've learned thus far.

+## Section 10: Modules

+Lots of great stuff here about namespaces and es6 modules, how to use them, how to configure HTML and `tsconfig` to use them, why to use them, best practices, pitfalls, etc.

+# TODO:

-TODO: The project sections do not revert back to white when something is dropped on them.
+~~The project sections do not revert back to white when something is dropped on them.~~

 # Notes: